 How To Remove Paint From Concrete Bird Bath

 If you are restoring your bird bath, the first thing you want to do is remove as much paint as you can, using a wire brush.
+I have a guide on how to remove the paint from concrete statues here if you want to check it out.
 Then put a watered down base coat on using flat acrylic latex paint.
 50% water 50% paint mix should do the trick just fine.
 Then put your top coat of paint on and let it dry, then apply your sealer.
 If you use the sealer I recommended, you won’t have to deal with nasty fumes.
 Use a chip brush to apply the sealer, one or two coats will be fine.